avishek-mondal/digital-garden/docs/blog/posts/deep_learning/Positional embeddings -  the road to rotary positional embeddings.md

 1. Quickly recap the following:
 	1. The encoding scheme of proposed in the original transformers paper
-	2. The embedding schema in the original BERT model
+	2. The embedding scheme in the original BERT model
 		1. How it is implemented in HuggingFace

 2. Rotary positional embeddings (RoPE)